akatsipanos/chess-eval/README.md

 - Write tests

 - Clean up - remove old tuning files if tuning class is a success; remove flask apps once completed the interactice fastapi-js one.

+- Add in pyrefly - mypy is too slow